blackberry/Ripple-UI/README.md

 All source code (excluding third party libraries) are subject to:

-Copyright (c) 2011 Research In Motion.
-All Rights Reserved
+Copyright (c) 2011 Research In Motion Limited

 ## Build Requirements